runlevel5/ruby-journal-source/source/_posts/2014-10-27-the-difference-between-activerecord-scope-dsl-and-class-method.markdown

 that is the ActiveRelation object.

-I naively copy 1:1 the same implementation of DSL to my class method implementation and I got `nil` as reuturn value instead.
+I naively copy 1:1 the same implementation of DSL to my class method implementation and I got `nil` as returned value instead.
 This breaks the chain (if we use our scope in combination with other scopes).
 The class method must be rewritten as: